rajprogrammerbd/coding_problems_solved/docs/Basic/index.md

 * **What is cpu intensive work?** Compute-intensive processes are ones that perform IO rarely, perhaps to read in some initial data from a file, for example, and then spend long periods processing the data before producing the result at the end, which requires minimal output.

 * **What is Latency?** Time from source sending a packet to destination receiving it.

+* **What is Bandwidth?** Maximum amount of data that can be transferred on physical communication path in one go.